BioDataStudy/5mC-Finder/README.md

 ```

 # Citation
 Please cite the following paper for using: Deciphering the location and consensus patterns of RNA 5-methyluridine sites by deep learning.
-Tingting Zhang, Fangcheng Shen, Zhongming Zhao*, Haodong Xu*, Submission 2021.
+Submission 2021.